 Hannah, head of Little Gate Farm, has developed a Little Gate Farm curriculum which supports and enhances the National Curriculum.
-We can offer sessions based on a wide range of topics to supplement in school learning.
-We have a purpose built classroom on site and ICT facilities.
-We also have outdoor learning spaces like our woodland roundhouse and our yurt which create an informal but memorable setting for learning to take place.
+We can offer sessions based on a wide range of topics to supplement in-school learning.
+We have a purpose built classroom on site as well as outdoor learning spaces like our woodland roundhouse and our yurt, which create an informal but memorable setting for learning to take place.

 If you would like to arrange for your school to visit Little Gate Farm please contact Hannah on 01797 260125 or email@example.com

 Forest school and Woodland walks – Outdoor activities using the Forest School model

 Achieving the 5 steps to well-being, as developed by the Forest of Avon Trust who have worked extensively with learning disabled adults using the forest school model: